CarmineOptions/konoha/docs/vesting.md

 - VestingImpl: Implementation of the IVesting trait for managing vesting operations.
 - Storage: Storage component for storing vesting milestones.

-### Events

-The Vesting contract emits the following events:

-- VestingMilestoneAdded: This indicates the addition of a new vesting milestone.
-- Vested: This indicates that tokens have been vested for a grantee.

 Note that the methods `add_vesting_milestone ` and `add_linear_vesting_schedule` can only be called by the contract itself to prevent unauthorized modifications.